This post may contain affiliate links. Please read our disclosure policy.

-A homemade pound cake is an easy dessert that uses just a few pantry staples!
+A homemade pound cake is an easy dessert with just a handful of ingredients!

 What Is Pound Cake?

 Traditionally, pound cake is called that because the recipe takes a pound each of flour, butter, eggs, and sugar.
-This recipe hasn’t strayed far from the classic, I’ve just added vanilla and a pinch of salt.
+This recipe is close to the original with the addition of vanilla and a pinch of salt for flavor.

 Most pound cakes are baked in a loaf pan or a pound cake pan (a bundt cake mold) and are served with powdered sugar or a glaze.

-Vanilla is a classic flavor and while simple, it’s so delicious!
+Vanilla – A classic flavor and while simple, it’s so delicious!
+Opt for real vanilla extract instead of artificial vanilla for the best flavor.

 How To Make Pound Cake

-To make a perfect pound cake from scratch, have all the ingredients prepared and ready and the oven preheated.
+To make a perfect pound cake from scratch, have all of the ingredients at room temperature.

 - Beat butter, vanilla, and sugar with a stand mixer (or hand mixer) until light and fluffy, about 8 minutes.

-- Add eggs one at a time.
-Finally mix in flour & salt.
+- Add eggs one at a time, then mix in flour & salt.

 - Bake until golden on top.

-Cool completely on a wire rack before serving.
+- Cool completely on a wire rack before glazing or serving.

 Tips for Success

-- To freeze a whole cake, wrap it in plastic wrap, then aluminum foil, and label with the date.
+To freeze a whole cake, wrap it in plastic wrap, then aluminum foil, and label it with the date.
 Place in the freezer.

-- To freeze pieces of cake, cut them into slices and wrap in plastic wrap, then aluminum foil and place them in the fridge to enjoy another day!
+To freeze pieces of cake, cut them into slices and wrap them in plastic wrap, then aluminum foil and place them in the fridge to enjoy another day!

 Remove from the freezer and let thaw in the refrigerator.